bugjam/hass-isolarcloud/README.md

 The integration can fetch energy data from iSolarCloud to make statistics available in HomeAssistant, e.g. from before the integration was installed or in case your HomeAssistant has been offline.

+[!CAUTION]
+Data import is still in an experimental state.

 Data will be imported in 1-hour intervals.
 Import is available for data before today's date.

 The import can be initiated from [Developer Tools](https://my.home-assistant.io/redirect/developer_services/):
 ![Screenshot of Developer Tools](img/developer_tools.png)

-*Note:* Imported data may appear to be 1 hour off in the Energy Dashboard, e.g. the energy consumed between 09:00 and 10:00 appears in the "10:00-11:00" column in the dashboard.
+[!NOTE] Imported data may appear to be 1 hour off in the Energy Dashboard, e.g. the energy consumed between 09:00 and 10:00 appears in the "10:00-11:00" column in the dashboard.
 This is because HomeAssistant attributes the value for 10:00 to the 10:00-11:00 in the visual presentation, even though the energy was really used in the previous hour.
 The underlying data is stored correctly, it's just the visualization which is off.